-Background: College Opportunity Grant Tax Credit Auction 2019
+College Opportunity Grant Tax Credit Auction, 2022 tax year

-In 2018, the Oregon Legislature passed Senate Bill 1528 creating a tax credit auction for contributions to the state-administered Oregon Opportunity Grant fund, modeled after the Oregon Film and Video Office auction.
+In 2018, the Oregon Legislature passed legislation (Senate Bill 1528) creating a tax credit auction for contributions to the state-administered Oregon Opportunity Grant fund, modeled after the Oregon Film and Video Office auction.
 The contributions will support need-based financial aid awarded to Oregon college and university students to support college affordability and success.

-Individuals and businesses with an Oregon income tax liability may bid on certificates and claim the credits on 2019 tax returns.
-Oregon residents may receive a state tax credit that can be used for up to three years on their personal income taxes.
+Individuals and businesses with an Oregon income tax liability may bid on certificates, and winning bidders may claim the credits on their 2022 Oregon income tax returns.
+Any credit that can’t be used on the 2022 return can be carried forward for up to three years.